Skip to content

 Does not work for click-based deployment processes

-simple_deploy works well for deployment to platforms where the entire deployment process can be scripted through a CLI.
-The project does not currently support deployment to platforms that require you to click through a web interface to configure a project.
+django-simple-deploy works well for deployment to platforms where the entire deployment process can be scripted through a CLI or an API.
+The project does not currently support deployment to platforms that require you to click through a web interface to configure a project, although it can help with some parts of that kind of process.

 May not work for projects that require an external hosting platform

-For platforms like this, simple_deploy may be able to configure projects for deployment.
+For platforms like this, django-simple-deploy may be able to configure projects for deployment.
 You would then be able to push your project to GitHub, and the rest of the platform's deployment process would work.
-The current priority is on platforms that do not require this intermediate step.
+The current priority is on platforms that don't require this intermediate step.